Frequently Asked Questions

 Electronic data capture

-We are happy for the ICIQ to be incorporated into electronic systems providing they are not to be completed by patients and are simply a means of internal data capture.
-E-versions of validated questionnaires require re-evaluation to ensure their acceptability and that their psychometric properties retain equivalence in an electronic format.
-We have recently conducted these studies and are in the process of developing infrastructure for patient completion e-versions that we intend to supply centrally, in much the same way as the current paper versions.
+E-versions usually require re-validation to ensure their validity in an electronic format.
+We have recently conducted these studies and are in the process of developing infrastructure for patient completion of e-versions that we intend to supply centrally, in much the same way as the current paper version.
+In the meantime, we advise that if the questionnaires are supplied electronically the format is kept as similar to the original as possible.

-Currently the total score of an individual patient has no absolute meaning, so one cannot say for example, that a particular score is either “moderate” or “severe”.
-However, the existing domain scores were derived through statistical analysis that identifies the items that relate to each other to assess a common element.
-Therefore it is scientifically justified to use these to compare the condition of groups of patients over time.
-The part b for each question (which measures the degree of “bother” of a particular symptom by a particular patient) is not used in the scoring but it can be helpful in determining the patient’s priority for treatment.
+The existing domain scores for each module were derived through statistical analysis that identifies the items that relate to each other to assess a common element.
+Therefore it is scientifically justified to use these domains to compare the condition of groups of patients over time.
+The part b for each question (which measures the degree of “bother” of a particular symptom by a particular patient) is not used in the scoring but it can be helpful in determining the patient’s priorities for treatment.